 Most importantly, if you are troubled by a sexless marriage situation, address the problem squarely.

 Wait and see is unlikely to prove to be a strategy that leads to change.

 Some couples are fine with a sexless marriage arrangement.
 If either of you however would prefer that sex return to your relationship, pay attention and put your mind to problem-solving about change options.
 Otherwise, as I wrote above, a sexless marriage is a vulnerable marriage.

-Denver clinical psychologist Susan Heitler, Ph.D, a graduate of Harvard and NYU, is author of Power of Two, a book, a workbook, and a website that teach the communication skills that sustain positive relationships.
-Click here for a free Power of Two relationship test.
-Click the Power of Two logo to learn the skills for a strong, emotionally healthy and loving marriage.
+Denver clinical psychologist Susan Heitler, Ph.D, a graduate of Harvard and NYU, is author of Power of Two, a book, a workbook, and a website that teach the communication skills that sustain positive relationships and can help you to resolve differences, including differences about sex.